adrolli/dynamic-local-fonts/README.md

 #### Get started

 1) Use the file [font-list-copy.txt](font-list-copy.txt) to build your font-selector dropdown.
 You can use an ACF-field for that.
-2) Copy the code from [functions.php](functions.php) into your functions.php (only WordPress of course). - UNFINISHED WORK!
+2) Copy the code from [functions.php](functions.php) into your functions.php (only WordPress of course).
 3) Copy one or more fonts or even the complete webfonts-folder into your theme, plugin or web-project.
-4) Use the static code example [static.css](static.css) to use the fonts within your website or application. - UNFINISHED WORK!
+4) Use the static code example [static.css](static.css) to use the fonts within your website or application.

 ## Licence